 The Evil Within was eventually revealed with its now official title via an IGN-exclusive live-action teaser trailer, with further exclusive coverage on IGN the following week.

-As the father of Survival Horror, Mikami took on this endeavour specifically because he believes there is a noticeable lack of Survival Horror games in the market.
-He considers that what has often passed as Survival Horror across the years is too action-focussed and hopes to bring back the balance of experiencing the fear of a horror game with the thrill of an action game to the sub-genre.
+As the self-proclaimed 'father of survival horror', Mikami took on this endeavor specifically because he believes there is a noticeable lack of survival horror games in the market.
+What often passes for survival horror is considered too action-focused by Mikami, and he hopes to bring back the balance of experiencing the fear of a horror game with the thrill of an action game to the sub-genre.

 Mikami has stated that the Winchester Mystery House played a part in inspiring the look and design of some of the environments in the game.

-The trailer that officially introduced the game was handled by a company called Prologue and was directed by Kyle Cooper.
-It was made using practical special effects only (courtesy of Amalgamated Dynamics Inc) with no CGI and was shot by cinematographer Juan Ruiz Anchía.
+The trailer that officially introduced the game was produced by the company Prologue Pictures and was directed by Kyle Cooper.
+It was made using only practical effects (such as prosthetics and makeup) rather than CGI.
 To add to the bloodied effect of some of the characters shown in the trailer, such as the multi-armed 'Reborn' called Laura, the performers were to sit in a bath filled with fake blood for hours on end.
 The trailer took 3 days to complete.

-Prologue Pictures' executive-producer Alex Dervin claimed that some actors suffered discomfort during filming, but this in turn was able to instil ''some of the anger'' necessary for the roles.
+Executive-producer Alex Dervin said that some actors suffered discomfort during filming, but this served to instil ''some of the anger'' necessary for the roles.